 Intermittency is increasing in energy supply

-As we look back at lessons learned in the energy sector over the past year of uncertainty, the one thing we can be certain of is more change.
+As we look back at lessons learned in the energy sector over the past tumultuous year, the one thing we can be certain of is more change.
 As renewable penetration grows across our power supply, the technological and market-based challenges posed by intermittency also increase.
 Issues with low voltage, inertia and frequency needed rapid responses from all players in the energy system to keep the lights on, and predictions last year were that it was going to cost the National Grid ESO an estimated £826million in balancing supply (which was in abundance due to increased renewable generation) and demand (which was very suppressed due to the pandemic).

 The first roll-out: Dynamic Containment

 The first frequency response product, Dynamic Containment, was soft beta-launched in September 2020, with the final specs for battery owners requirements evolving since then.
-A key point of difference between this and the current FFR service is that DC will be procured in 24-hour blocks on a day-ahead basis, compared to the week-ahead and month-ahead procurement of FFR, meaning we are getting closer to real-time procurement of ancillary services (at the moment, it is operating on a week-ahead basis with daily changes, but it will soon change to day-ahead).
+A key point of difference between this and the current FFR service is that Dynamic Containment will be procured in 24-hour blocks on a day-ahead basis, compared to the week-ahead and month-ahead procurement of FFR, meaning we are getting closer to real-time procurement of ancillary services (at the moment, it is operating on a week-ahead basis with daily changes, but it will soon change to day-ahead).

 Due to this shortened response timeframe, Dynamic Containment is only applicable to fast-response assets such as batteries, interconnectors and flywheels.
 Currently, battery owners can earn £17 per MW hour (versus £6 – £12MWh for other services) as well as enjoying a slower rate of battery degradation due to less cycling and fewer charging cycles, which in itself can have significant economic implications.
 The launch of Dynamic Regulation in Feb 2022 – to work on specific requirements for flywheel and interconnector markets – gives a further indication of ancillary services development.